mmfausnaugh/tica/README.md

 Instead, you can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

 2D bias and flat field calibration models are distributed via an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
-The calibration models themselves live in the cloud, currently a Gdrive account associated with MIT.
+The calibration models themselves live in the cloud, currently a GDrive account associated with MIT.

 First, install DVC following the directions on [the DVC website](https://dvc.org/doc/install).
-Then issue the following commands to retrieve the calibration models.
+Then issue the following commands and follow the prompts to retrieve the calibration models:

 ```
 cd calibration_models